ajberkley/cl-binary-store/README.md

 ### Performance during serialization

 Performance during serialization is dominated by the reference hash table building and use.
-This is quite hard to improve as the hash table is an eq table.
-To enable parallelization on the serialization side would require hacking the internals of the system.
+This is quite hard to improve as the hash table is an eq table, so I can't just plug something else in.
+You can hint the size of your data to save a lot of hash table growing and resizing if you have a large data set.

-If your data does not contain multiple references or repeated objects (in particular, repeated symbols will be stored repeatedly!), then you can let \*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 500M cons+integer objects per second.
+If your data does not contain multiple references or repeated objects (in particular, repeated symbols will have their names and packages stored repeatedly!), then you can let \*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 500M cons+integer objects per second.
 It's about 10-30x faster than cl-store in this mode.
 This package is between 3x faster and 3x slower than hyperluminal-mem depending on data patterns both on store and restore.
 If you are storing simple arrays / matrices, you want to use cl-binary-store.

 ### Easily versionable and extensible